Perimenopause Weight Changes: Why and What Helps

 A functional medicine practitioner or endocrinologist who specializes in women's health can be worth the investment.
 Not every doctor understands perimenopause, and you deserve one who takes these changes seriously rather than dismissing them as normal aging.

-Your body isn't broken.
+The body isn't broken.
 It's transitioning.
-And with the right support — the right movement, the right nutrition, the right stress management, and the right medical guidance when needed — you can navigate that transition feeling strong, fueled, and like yourself.
-The body you have right now is capable of incredible things.
+With the right support, the right movement, the right nutrition, the right stress management, and the right medical guidance when needed, women can navigate that transition feeling strong, fueled, and like themselves.
+The body is capable of incredible things at every stage.
 Give it what it needs, and it will respond.